mrjacobbloom/mrjacobbloom/README.md

 ## About me

-Hey, I'm Jacob!
-I’m a fun, energetic, resourceful programmer with a passion for JavaScript.
-I have egregious levels of experience in both client- and server-side JS, and I'm currently putting that knowledge to the test at my job with [Anark](https://anark.com).
+I'm a fun, energetic, resourceful programmer with a passion for JavaScript, and particularly metaprogramming and esoteric TypeScript.
+I've spent the last 5 years working with TypeScript/React and the MERN stack at [Anark](https://anark.com), though programming has been a passion of mine since childhood.

 <p align="center">
   <a alt="Check out my portfolio" href="https://jacobbloom.dev/code/">